shubhamishere/StarPlat/readme.md

-# 1. StarPlat
+# StarPlat
 StarPlat, allows programmers to specify graph algorithms in a high-level format, but generates code for three different backends from the same algorithmic specification.
 In particular, the DSL compiler generates OpenMP for multi-core systems, MPI for distributed systems, and CUDA for many - core GPUs.

-# 2. Package
+# Package directories
-## 2.1 Directories
+- graphcode
-graphcode: contains generated backend code, custom graph data structures, main caller functions, static and dynamic DSL code, few manually written graph algorithms code for, header files and sample example graphs. src py-starplat
+contains generated backend code, custom graph data structures, main caller functions, static and dynamic DSL code, few manually written graph algorithms code for, header files and sample example graphs.

-## 2.2 Dependencies
-lib-omp, for executing OpenMP code nvcc, for executing CUDA code
-///, for MPI code

-# 3. Build StarPlat and generate code
-make, gcc14, flex, bison for compiling (building) StarPlat itself and other dependencies are needed according to the backend code the user wants to execute
+- src
+asd dfg ghj er
+- py-starplat
+asd qwe qwer ert ytu bnm

-## 3.1 System requirements
+# System requirements
 Linux
 Mac
 WSL

+# Dependencies
+make, gcc14, flex, bison for compiling (building) StarPlat itself and other dependencies are needed according to the backend code the user wants to execute lib-omp, for executing OpenMP code nvcc, for executing CUDA code
+///, for MPI code

+# Using StarPlat
+- 1. Build StarPlat -
+- 2. Generate code -
+- 3. Compile & execute generated code -

-## 3.2 Steps to build StarPlat
+# Steps to build StarPlat
+- Download and install dependencies
+- Build StarPlat

-## 3.3 Steps to generate OpenMP code
+# Steps to generate OpenMP code
-from this OpenMP directory
+- Download and install dependencies
+- Select a DSL static code
+- flags meaning

-## 3.4 Steps to generate CUDA code
+# Steps to generate CUDA code
-from this CUDA directory
+- Download and install dependencies
+- Select a DSL static code
+- flags meaning

-## 3.5 Steps to generate MPI code
+# Steps to generate MPI code
-from this MPI directory

-# 4. Compile & execute
+- Download and install dependencies
+- Select a DSL static code
+- flags meaning

-## 4.1 Steps to compile and execute the generated OpenMP code
+# Steps to compile and execute the generated OpenMP code
-from this OpenMP directory
+- from this OpenMP directory
-## 4.2 Steps to compile and execute the generated CUDA code
+# Steps to compile and execute the generated CUDA code
-from this CUDA directory
+- from this CUDA directory
-## 4.3 Steps to compile and execute the generated MPI code
+# Steps to compile and execute the generated MPI code
-from this MPI directory
+- from this MPI directory

 # Publication